balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20220916-batch-relayer-v4/readme.md

 # 2022-09-16 - Batch Relayer V4

+> ⚠️ **DEPRECATED: do not use** ⚠️
+> This deployment has been deprecated in favor of a new version with full support for stable pools and new protocols.
+> The new version is: [batch-relayer-v5](../../20230314-batch-relayer-v5/).

 Deployment of the fourth `BalancerRelayer` using `BatchRelayerLibrary`, for combining multiple operations (swaps, joins, etc.) in a single transaction.

 This new version provides quality of life improvements, like read-only chained references and ways to read them.